vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 102 VijRiinabhairava

 from the one advocated by Silikhya yoga.
 In accordance with its  dualistic standpoint, Silikhya-Yoga believes "that there is nothing  common between pwu/a and pralcrti, and, therefore, kaivalya,  according to it, means complete isolation from Prakrti, and,  hence. from the universe.
-In Saiva philosophy. it means the  disappearance of the externality of the world and its contraction  in $iva with whom the experient is identified in Kaivalya.
+In Śaiva philosophy. it means the  disappearance of the externality of the world and its contraction  in $iva with whom the experient is identified in Kaivalya.

 The imperceptible. inaudible, unstruck sound without a vowel  or consonant would be 'it i.e. the bindu (dot) only minus  the vowel 'a'.
 The bindu by itself represents $iva.
 The inaudible  sound without consonant or vowel would be pure visarga Sf; i.e.  the visarga without 'a'.
 This pure visarga represents lalcti.
 Since  the interior sOllnd being aniihata cannot be h~ard and being  without vowel or consonant cannot be uttered, it can only be  meditated upon.
 Since bindu, without vowel or consonant re